herrfugbaum/cato.js/README.md

 ```

-You can find the How To of version 0.0.1 [here](https://github.com/herrfugbaum/cato.js/releases/tag/v0.0.1)
+If you are searching for the initial Webkit-only release, you can find the How To of version 0.0.1 [here](https://github.com/herrfugbaum/cato.js/releases/tag/v0.0.1).

 # Changelog